accarniel/accarniel.github.io/_pages/teaching.md

 # Graduate Programs

-## Federal University of Technology - Paraná, Dois Vizinhos, PR, Brazil
+## Federal University of Technology - Paraná, Dois Vizinhos, PR, Brazil - from 2019 to 2020

-Coordinator of the [MBA Program in Data Science (postgraduate diploma)](https://coens.dv.utfpr.edu.br/pos/ciencia-dados/) since March 2020
+Coordinator of the [MBA Program in Data Science (postgraduate diploma)](https://coens.dv.utfpr.edu.br/pos/ciencia-dados/) - from March 2020 to December 2020

 Professor of the MBA Program in Data Science (postgraduate diploma):